 Often these dogs may not care much about other dogs on walks until other dogs come too close, and invade these dogs' personal "bubble."

 As seen, dogs may bark at other dogs on walks for various reasons.
 Now that we have identified several, let's take a closer look at to how we can tackle these different forms of barking.

-How Do I Get My Dog to Stop Barking at Other Dogs on Walks?
+How Do I Stop My From Barking at Other Dogs on Walks?

 The method used to stop your dog from barking at other dogs on walks will vary based on the underlying cause.
 One thing though that is recommended in all cases is avoiding to use corrections or aversion-based training tools such as choke collars, prong collars, bark collars and shock collars.

 Work under threshold.
 The threshold is an imaginary line under which your dog is relatively in a calmer state, while past it he turns reactive and barks and possibly lunges.
 When a dog is over threshold, that is often a sign that your dog is exposed to other dogs at a level of intensity that is too overwhelming,